suicide

 Godfather

-Not long after that party, Gordy committed suicide.
+Not long after that party, Harold took his own life.
 It wasn’t clear, at first, that he intended to.
 There was no note.
-Gordy had the form of acrophobia that would cause him to have a strong urge to jump from open heights.
+Harold had the form of acrophobia that would cause him to have a strong urge to jump from open heights.
 I have it, too.
 It is actually an idea, seemingly hardwired in the brain, that the scariness of being on the precipice would be relieved, if one would only throw oneself on the wind and fly.
-Gordy flew.
+Harold flew.
 His wings burned up like Icarus’ in the Sun.
-I simply never saw Uncle Gordy again; never smelled that smell; never saw that smile; never felt that embrace; never felt that laugh again.
+I simply never saw Uncle Harold again; never smelled that smell; never saw that smile; never felt that embrace; never felt that laugh again.
 (Further investigation revealed that he apparently did mean to exit that day.)

 I asked her if that was a trick question.